-21. Developer of a free zone.
+25. Developer of a free zone.

-- (1) A free zone may be established by one or more domestic or foreign developers. - (2) Where several developers establish a free zone, they shall sign an agreement for establishing the free zone, which shall be filed with and be subject to the approval of the Bureau. - (3) A developer shall be a company incorporated in Uganda for the sole purpose of developing and operating a free zone. - (4) The developer shall- - (a) have written evidence of its financial status determining that it has the necessary funds and that the funds are not the subject of any encumbrance; - (b) submit an audit report from a recognised auditor or auditor approved by the Bureau; and - (c) submit evidence of its previous commercial or free zonal experience.
+- (1) A free zone may be established by one or more domestic or foreign developers. - (2) Where several developers establish a free zone, they shall sign an agreement for establishing the free zone, which shall be filed with and be subject to the approval of the Authority. - (3) A developer shall be a company incorporated or registered in Uganda for the sole purpose of developing and operating a free zone.

+(4) The developer shall demonstrate capacity and competence to develop and manage a free zone under criteria prescribed by the Minister by regulations.

-22. Separation and arrangement of a free zone.
+26. Separation and arrangement of a free zone.

-- (1) A developer shall clearly demarcate the free zone area it proposes to establish. - (2) The Bureau in consultation with the relevant Ministries shall prescribe the specific criteria and the manner of arranging a free zone identified in subsection (1).
+- (1) A developer shall clearly identify the free zone area it proposes to establish. - (2) The Authority in consultation with the relevant Ministries shall prescribe the specific criteria and the manner of arranging a free zone identified in subsection (1).

-23. Free zone developer's licence.
+27. Free zone developer's licence.